 Seek legal advice

-Get legal advice, to help you decide whether you should make your complaint.
-Court action can be slow and expensive so it is important to get good legal advice before considering this option.
+Get legal advice to help you decide whether you should make your complaint and to whom.
+If you make a complaint to one complaints body, you may not be able to make a complaint to another.
+Court action can be slow and expensive so it is important to get good legal advice first.

-Lawyers will charge for their services; however some lawyers offer an initial free thirty minute consultation.
-It is important to ask your lawyer for an estimation of the likely costs of making a complaint about your insurance problem.
+- Private lawyers charge for their services, however some offer an initial free thirty-minute consultation.
+Ask your lawyer for an estimation of the costs of making a complaint about your insurance problem.

 Travel Insurance and Cancer

 Download our Travel Insurance and Cancer fact sheet to learn moreDownload now

 This fact sheet was written and reviewed by the McCabe Centre for Law & Cancer, a Melbourne-based joint initiative of Cancer Council Victoria, the Union for International Cancer Control (UICC) and Cancer Council Australia.